mariourban83/react-docker-production/README.md

 - Edit inbound rules and add https rule in Load Balancer / Security Groups / Edit inbound rules
 - Thats all, visit https:// version of the site and if everything went well, the site should now be live and served securely via https

+### Set up CI/CD using AWS CodeBuild & AWS CodePipeline with GitHub

+In the AWS console, create project with CodeBuild
+-